2021-03-26 11:17:11

 1. Fire Tube Boiler

-In this type, hot gases or flames flow inside tubes, while water surrounds the tubes externally.
-When the tubes heat up, water absorbs the heat and turns into steam.
-It is suitable for small to medium-sized factories such as food factories, hotels, or hospitals.
+In a fire tube boiler, hot gases or flames pass through tubes, while water surrounds the tubes on the outside.
+As the tubes heat up, the surrounding water absorbs the heat and is converted into steam.
+This type of boiler is well suited for small to medium-sized facilities such as food processing plants, hotels, and hospitals.

 2. Water Tube Boiler

-Water flows inside the tubes, which are heated externally by combustion.
-The water inside turns into steam.
-This type is suitable for large factories or power plants because it can produce high-pressure steam in large quantities.
+In a water tube boiler, water flows inside the tubes and is heated externally by combustion.
+The heated water then turns into steam.
+This design is commonly used in large factories and power plants, as it can produce high-pressure steam in large volumes.

 3. Electric Steam Boiler